icewolfz/jiMUD/docs/preferences.md

 - `Prepend current buffer starting to log` Will prepend the current text on display to the log when started
 - `Enable Logging of offline text` Log text when not connected.
 - `Create logs for every connection` This setting will force a new log every time you connect to the mud, if disabled it will attempt to create one large log for the current session.
+- `Log gagged lines` This forces the logger to include any lines that may have been hidden, for example when capture chat is enabled the lines are removed from the main flow, this setting will enable you keep them or keep the log as only whats on the display.
 - `Save path` The location to save log files to, **note** path must exist supports [Predefined variables for paths](faq.md#what-predefined-variables-can-be-use-for-paths)

 ## Mapper

 - `Open on load` Open the mapper when you load the client